Shrey152002/Task3emitrr/README.md

 ## License
 This project is licensed under the MIT License.

-## Contributors
-Developed by [Your Name].
-Contributions and improvements are welcome!

 ## Future Enhancements
 - Improve NLP model for more accurate classifications.